mstojens/draft-jens-7050-secure-channel/draft-jens-7050-secure-channel.md

 Since {{!RFC7050}} was standardized, there have been a number of developments in secure DNS channels, including DoT {{!RFC7858}}, DoH {{!RFC8484}}, DoQ
 {{!RFC9250}}, and DNR {{!RFC9463}}.
-These are more appropriate ways to provide a secure channel a node can use to gain trust in the ipv4only.arpa query being answered by the network's designated DNS64 {{?RFC6147}} server.
-This document updates {{!RFC7050}} to redefine "secure channel" and requirements for networks and client nodes to determine the channel between the DNS64 server and the client node can be considered secure for trusting the discovered IPv6 translation prefix.
+These are more appropriate ways to provide a secure channel that a node can use to gain trust in the ipv4only.arpa query being answered by the network's designated DNS64 {{?RFC6147}} server.
+This document updates {{!RFC7050}} to redefine "secure channel" and specify requirements for networks and client nodes to determine how the channel between the DNS64 server and the client node can be considered secure for trusting the discovered IPv6 translation prefix.

 # Terminology

 Name-Validating Encrypted DNS Protocols:
-   Any standardized encrypted DNS protocol that allows a DNS client to securely verify that the DNS server it is communicating with is associated with a domain name used with the configuration associated with the standardized encrypted DNS protocol.
-Examples as the time of this writing include DoT
+   Any standardized encrypted DNS protocol that allows a DNS client to securely verify that the DNS server that it is communicating with is configured to use DNS encryption by checking the server's associated domain name.
-   {{!RFC7858}}, DoH {{!RFC8484}}, and DoQ {{!RFC9250}}, which all use TLS directly, indirectly through HTTPS, or through QUIC's use of the TLS handshake as described in {{?RFC9001}}.
+   Examples as of the time of this writing include DoT {{!RFC7858}}, DoH {{!RFC8484}}, and DoQ {{!RFC9250}}, which all use TLS directly, indirectly through HTTPS, or through QUIC's use of the TLS handshake as described in {{?RFC9001}}.

 # Explanation of changes